mnagaa/mnagaa.github.io/content/profile/index.md

 ## Work Experience

 ### **2022.04-Current CyberAgent, Inc., Software Engineer.**

-- I am deeply involved in the development of DSPs (Demand Side Platforms), comprehensive tools specifically crafted to streamline the process of advertisement delivery and precise audience targeting.
-This ensures that our clients achieve the highest possible advertising impact.
-My work primarily revolves around the construction of data infrastructures leveraging Snowflake, server implementations utilizing the Go language, and building robust infrastructures powered by AWS.
-To ensure rapid server response and efficiency, I utilize advanced techniques like in-memory caching and tools like Memcached.
-Furthermore, I always incorporate the concurrent features of Go language into my implementations, ensuring that our servers not only run fast, but also efficiently.
+I am deeply involved in the development of DSPs (Demand Side Platforms), comprehensive tools meticulously designed to streamline the process of advertisement delivery and ensure precise audience targeting, enabling our clients to achieve peak advertising performance.
+My work encompasses the construction of data infrastructures leveraging Snowflake, server implementations using the Go language, and the development of robust infrastructures powered by AWS.

+To guarantee rapid server response and efficiency, I employ advanced techniques such as in-memory caching and make use of tools like Memcached.
+Furthermore, drawing on the inherent concurrency features of Go, I ensure our servers are not only fast but also optimized for peak performance.

+Additionally, I pride myself on my expertise in optimizing and speeding up database systems, particularly with MySQL and DynamoDB.
+With a holistic approach to system development, I ensure that every component, from data storage to server execution, is honed for excellence.
 ### 2021.09-Current Megagon Labs., Software Engineer (contract).
 ### 2020.10-2022.03 SUPWAT, Inc., Software Engineer / Data Scientist (part-time).
 ### 2020.08-2021.04 Forcia, Inc., Data Scientist (part-time): dynamic pricing algorithm and systems.